Arau railway station

-The Arau railway station is a Malaysian railway station located at and named after the town of Arau, Perlis.
+Arau railway station, officially Arau Royal railway station (Malay: Stesen Diraja Arau), is a Malaysian railway station located at and named after the town of Arau in the state of Perlis.

 The current railway station was built as part of the Ipoh–Padang Besar Electrification and Double-Tracking Project, which was completed in December 2014.
 The new station replaced an old wooden single platform station that closed on 22 June 2011.

 Location and locality

 As the name denotes, it is located in the town of Arau, Perlis and being a royal town, it is located near Arau Palace where the Raja of Perlis resides.
-The new name of Stesen Diraja (Royal Station) also denotes its significance to the royal town.
+The new name of Stesen Diraja (Royal Station) also denotes its significance to the royal town, the first and only railway station in Malaysia have royal title.
 It is also located around 10 kilometres to the state capital, Kangar.